imSarthakGautam/TailwindCSS_Learn/README.md

  A font size of 13px is not a predefined Utility Class but using syntaxes and JIT we can
 - font-[13px], square bracket

-- __play.tailwindcss.com__ - A wonderful site that allows you to tally between the Tailwind CSS and the CSS you write.
+- [play.tailwindcss](https://play.tailwindcss.com) - A wonderful site that allows you to tally between the Tailwind CSS and the CSS you write.

+**_Copy the tailwind01.html into the above link and continue editing there_**

 ### Example :